Kyros (band): 2020–Present: Signing to White Star Records and release of Celexa Dreams and Mannequin

 Soon after, both the label and the band announced that their upcoming studio album, entitled Celexa Dreams, would be released on the 19 June 2020 and "would consist of a collection of short stories, each underpinned with a thought-provoking lyrical concept.
 From delving into the emotional weight of working in a job you hate to the more serious commentary on the dangers of toxic internet culture and anonymity, each slice of the band’s forthcoming album pulls from threads of the band’s collectively accumulated life experiences."
 The album's lead single Rumour was released on 17 April 2020 and displayed a change in direction and sound palette for the band.
 Journalist Eden Kupermintz described the style of Rumour and the rest of Celexa Dreams as "a giant love letter to that sweet (and sometimes painful) time when progressive rock bands like Yes, Rush, and others were experimenting with the synth-pop sounds of the 80’s and early 90’s.
-The result is an eclectic and well written album filled with tasty bass, prominent synths, and ethereal, evocative vocals.".
+The result is an eclectic and well written album filled with tasty bass, prominent synths, and ethereal, evocative vocals."

 On 7 May 2020, the band released their second single from Celexa Dreams, entitled Phosphene, which was described by Metal Mayhem Radio as "a dense, textural track that adopts a more deliberate pace into deep, ballad-esque territories."
-A press release was announced with frontwoman Shelby Logan Warne stating, “‘Phosphene' is a very personal song to me.
+A press release was announced with Warne stating, “‘Phosphene' is a very personal song to me.
 It was actually written directly in response to our debut album, Synaesthesia.
 I wrote the lyrics on that album about someone who had negatively affected my life in a significant way at that point.
 I fell out of contact with that individual, but many years later, re-established contact after realising how pointless it was to hold onto grudges.
 It’s all just teenage drama at the end of the day.
 We mature, we gain experiences and learn how to cope with certain situations as we grow older.”

 Phosphene marked another push towards new territory as the band explored a slower-paced, ballad-esque approach to songwriting with inspiration taken from eighties ballads, modern synth pop and vaporwave.